 Rosh Hashanah is almost upon us!
 As I write this, we only recently hit Enkutatash—Ethiopian New Year—-and now we are on to the Jewish New Year.
 It is also the start of a cascade of Jewish holidays: Yom Kippur ten days later, then Sukkot a few days after that.
 Next comes Shemini Atzeret and Simchat Torah.
 All in less than a month!

 Rosh Hashanah is well-known for its food—and it’s very accessible.
-Honey cake, apples, and honey, Crown Challah.
+Honey cake, apples, and honey, crown hhallah.
 Symbols of the hope for a sweet new year and the round bread symbolizes the cyclical year.
 Cycles are part of the life of many religious adherents, from Christians to pagans to Muslims, and beyond.

-Rosh Hashanah offerings in Portland have dwindled a bit this year compared to last year, but I wanted to share what I know at the writing of this article, about a week before the start of Rosh Hashana, which is the evening of Monday, September 22.
+Rosh Hashanah offerings in Portland have dwindled a bit this year compared to last year, but I wanted to share what I know at the writing of this article, about a week before Rosh Hashanah begins, which is the evening of Monday, September 22, 2025.

 Baker & Spice